grandpaul2/Qwen-AI-Assistant/README.md

 - Models stay loaded in VRAM until manually unloaded or system restart
 - First model load takes ~5-10 seconds, subsequent calls are instant
 - Safe mode prevents file deletions and overwrites by default
-- Auto-detection works well, but you can force modes with `chat:` or `tools:` prefixes
+- Auto-detection works well, but you can force modes with `chat:`, `tools:`, or `install:` prefixes
 - All file operations respect the configured base path with security validation
 - Progress indicators show for long operations like file searches and backups
+- Use `/tools` to see all available file management functions
 - Comprehensive logging helps with debugging (check QwenAssistant/qwen_assistant.log)
 - Network operations include automatic retry logic with exponential backoff
 - Input validation prevents path traversal and filename security issues